 Naram-Sin attacking a mountain

-Naram-Sin was succeeded by his own son Shar-kali-Sharri, but Shar-kali-Sharri failed to hold the Akkadian Empire together, and around 2100 BC the empire gradually fell apart into a bunch of small kingdoms and cities as it had been under the Sumerians.
+Naram-Sin's own son Shar-kali-Sharri became the next Akkadian king, but Shar-kali-Sharri failed to hold the Akkadian Empire together, and around 2100 BC the empire gradually fell apart into a bunch of small kingdoms and cities as it had been under the Sumerians.

 Mesopotamia, by Pamela Service (1998).
 Down to the Persian conquest of the area.